lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

        image: ImageI
        mask: MaskX

-If this approach is used the `~lsst.daf.butler.StorageClass` Python class created by `~lsst.daf.butler.StorageClassFactory` will inherit from the specific parent class and not the generic `~lsst.daf.butler.StorageClass`.
+If this approach is used the `StorageClass` Python class created by `StorageClassFactory` will inherit from the specific parent class and not the generic `StorageClass`.

 Assemblers
 ==========